-A new model for SGA prediction in which gestational age at delivery (GA) and birth weight z - scores (Z) are treated as a continuous variables.
-In pregnancies at low-risk for SGA the joint distribution of GA and Z is shifted to higher GA and Z values and in high-risk pregnancies the model shifts the joint distribution towards lower values.
+This study presents a new model for prediction of a small-for-gestational-age (SGA) neonate, in which gestational age (GA) at delivery and birth-weight Z-score are treated as continuous variables.
+In pregnancies at low risk for SGA, the joint distribution of GA at delivery and birth-weight Z-score is shifted to higher GA at delivery and birth-weight Z-score values, and in high-risk pregnancies, the model shifts the joint distribution towards lower values.